uptane/uptane-standard/SECURITY.md

 # Security Policy

-Think you've found a vulnerability in the Uptane Standard?
+Think you've found an errata in the Uptane Standard?
 Please review the following details for responsible disclosure.

 ## Supported Versions

-We release updates to the Uptane specification to address security vulnerabilities.
+We release updates to the Uptane specification to address errata.
 Which versions are eligible to receive updates are listed below:

 | Version | Supported          |
 | ------- | ------------------ |